-Hi friends!
-Forgive my absence from writing this past month.
-It’s been a busy one as I’ve been out of town for work a little more than usual, and spent my time in town baking cakes and teaching cake classes.
-I have so many new cake flavor ideas that I’m dying to test out and share with you, but decided to put those on hold for a bit longer because after my recent trip to New York, where I made yet another visit to the popular Levain Bakery, I simply couldn’t wait another minute to recreate their Chocolate Peanut Butter Chip Cookie – one of my all-time favorite cookies EVER!
+Forgive my absence from writing this past month!
+I was out of town for work a little more than usual, and I’ve also been in town baking cakes and teaching cake classes.
+I have so many new cake flavor ideas I’m dying to test out and share with you!
+But I had to put those on hold for a bit longer.
+I was recently in New York where I visited (again) the popular Levain Bakery.
+After getting home I simply couldn’t wait another minute to recreate their Chocolate Peanut Butter Chip Cookie.
+This is one of my all-time favorite cookies EVER!

 I know Levain is probably best known for their Chocolate Chip Walnut Cookie, but in my opinion the Chocolate Peanut Butter Chip Cookie takes the cake!
 (Their oatmeal raisin and dark chocolate peanut butter cookies are pretty amazing, too!)
 Maybe I’m a little biased because I’m shamelessly obsessed with peanut butter.
 There must be something about peanut butter, as even The Silos have a peanut butter based Magnolia cookie – I have a copycat recipe for that one as well.
-But even non-obsessed PB fans love this cookie because it’s simply delicious.
+But even non-obsessed PB fans love this cookie because it’s simply delicious!

 Like the classic Chocolate Chip Walnut Cookie, the Chocolate Peanut Butter Chip Cookie is slightly undercooked on the inside, but perfectly cooked on the outside.
 (They are literally baked to order!)
 The cookie is filled with baking chips, making it thick and rich!